Sounds and Cultures

 - Term 1

-This course covers selected music cultures of Africa, the Middle East, Central Asia and the Jewish world.
+This course covers selected music cultures of Africa, the Middle East, East Asia, South Asia, Southeast Asia, Central Asia and the Jewish world.
+Areas chosen may vary from year to year.
 For each selected culture, the lectures and readings will introduce, as appropriate:

 - representative musical genres with their characteristic sonorities,

 - musical forms, styles, melodic and rhythmic structures,

 - techniques of composition and improvisation;

 - the cultural, social, historical, physical, religious and/or political contexts from which they originate and within which they have developed or are developing; and issues such as:

 - characteristic concepts of what music is and what purposes it serves;